Overview of the Criminal Case Process in California Courts

 Court Appearances After Conviction

-In situations where you where you were grated probation – on both a misdemeanor or felony case – you will be given terms and conditions to complete – such as paying fines, community service, counseling, and other obligations that were set by the judge.
+In situations where you were granted probation—on both a misdemeanor and felony case—you will be given terms and conditions to complete, such as paying fines, community service, counseling, and other obligations that the judge sets.

 The court will normally require progress report dates to ensure you are following the terms of probation.
 If you don't follow the obligations, the court could find you in violation of probation and give you additional punishment.

-If you are accused of a probation violation, you have the right to a hearing where the prosecutor has the burden – by a preponderance of evidence – to establish your violated probation.
+Suppose you are accused of a probation violation.
+In that case, you have the right to a hearing where the prosecutor has the burden – by a preponderance of evidence – to establish your violated probation.

 Contact our Criminal Defense Lawyers For Help

-The criminal investigative and court process is can be complicated, and take months or even years from start to finish.
-Therefore, you will need experienced legal representation at every stage in order to have the best chance of success.
+The criminal investigative and court process can be complicated and take months or even years to complete.
+Therefore, you will need experienced legal representation at every stage to have the best chance of success.

 Contact our Los Angeles criminal defense attorneys to review your case and options if you or a family member have been charged with a crime.